karel-brinda/NanoSim-H/README.rst

 NanoSim-H was created as a fork of `NanoSim <https://github.com/bcgsc/NanoSim>`_ 1.0.1, a software package developed by Chen Yang at `Canada's Michael Smith Genome Sciences Centre <http://www.bcgsc.ca/>`_.

-NanoSim-H is implemented using Python with use of R for model fitting.
+NanoSim-H is implemented using Python uses R for model fitting.
 In silico reads can be simulated from a given reference genome using ``nanosim-h``.
 The NanoSim-H package is distributed with several precomputed error profiles, but additional profiles can be computed using the ``nanosim-h-train``.